aspose-cells/Aspose.Cells-Doc-md/spanish/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-0/_index.es.md

 {{< /highlight >}}

-### **Se agregó la propiedad HTMLLoadOptions.DeleteRedundantSpaces**
+### **Propiedad HTMLLoadOptions.DeleteRedundantSpaces agregada**
-Aspose.Cells for .NET 8.8.0 ha expuesto la propiedad HTMLLoadOptions.DeleteRedundantSpaces para mantener o eliminar los espacios adicionales después de la etiqueta de salto de línea (<br>Tag) al importar los datos de la cadena o archivo HTML.
-La propiedad HTMLLoadOptions.DeleteRedundantSpaces tiene el valor predeterminado falso, lo que significa que todos los espacios adicionales se conservarán e importarán al objeto Libro de trabajo; sin embargo, cuando se establece en verdadero, API eliminará todos los espacios redundantes que vienen después de la etiqueta de salto de línea.
+Aspose.Cells for .NET 8.8.0 has exposed the HTMLLoadOptions.DeleteRedundantSpaces property in order to keep or delete the extra spaces after the line break tag (<br> Tag) while importing the data from the HTML string or file.
+The HTMLLoadOptions.DeleteRedundantSpaces property has the default value as false that means, all extra spaces will be preserved and imported to the Workbook object, however, when set to true, the API will delete all the redundant spaces coming after the line break tag.

 {{% alert color="primary" %}}

- Para obtener más detalles sobre esta función, consulte el artículo detallado sobre[Eliminar espacios redundantes del HTML](/cells/es/net/delete-redundant-spaces-after-line-break-while-importing/)
+Para obtener más detalles sobre esta característica, consulte el artículo detallado sobre [Eliminar Espacios Redundantes de HTML](/cells/es/net/delete-redundant-spaces-after-line-break-while-importing/)

 {{% /alert %}}

-El escenario de uso simple se ve de la siguiente manera.
+Un escenario de uso simple se ve como sigue.

 **C#**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

  string html = @"